rinormaloku/postgre-backup-container/README.md

 ## Goal

-Easily backup your PostgresSQL Database.
+Easily backup your PostgreSQL Database.

 Intended to be used with:
-1. Kubernetes for creating CronJobs that periodically back up a your database.
+1. Kubernetes for creating CronJobs that periodically back up your database.
 2. Container Instances (e.g Azure Container Instances, AWS Fargate) that can be scheduled at specified times.
 3. Your computer!
 It's smaller than pgAdmin.